vikramadityasinghs/Employee-Management-System-DBMS/README.md

 # Employee Management System
 This is a Full Stack CRUD Application for DBMS subject project.

-Developed by Kushagra Gupta and Ishan Sethi
+Developed by Vikramaditya Singh Saxena, Aditya Kingrani and Ishita Raj